donejs/donejs/docs/guide.md

 </html>
 ```

 Now each component is being dynamically loaded while navigating between the home and messages page.
+You should see the changes already in your browser.

 Also, everything is [rendered on the server](Features.html#section=section_ServerSideRendered).
 If you reload the homepage at [localhost:8080](http://localhost:8080) you'll see the pages content right away, while the JavaScript is loading in the background.
 Viewing the source will show the dynamically inserted styles and the corresponding HTML.